obetoferreira/depflow/README.md

 ## Usage

-1. Run `depflow config` into your single project to create the .depflowconfig file
+1. Run `depflow init` into your single project to create the .depflowconfig file
 2. Fill the .depflowconfig file with your server info
-3. Run `depflow init` to clone the entire repo into your server
+3. Run `depflow build` to clone the entire repo into your server
 4. Run `depflow [environment]` to deploy the changes

 *Note: You must have SSH permissions in your server and github/bitbucket.
 [See more](http://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/).*